MicrosoftDocs/SupportArticles-docs/support/windows-server/performance/troubleshoot-stop-errors-guidance.md

 Stop error code:
 > 0x0000007E

-Troubleshooting:
-Indicates that a system thread generated an exception that the error handler didn't catch.
+This error code indicates that a system thread generated an exception that the error handler didn't catch.
 To interpret it, you must identify which exception was generated.
 Follow these steps:

 1. Check the system log in Event Viewer for additional error messages that might help identify the device or driver that's causing Stop error 0x7E.
 2. If a driver is identified in the error message, disable the driver or check with the manufacturer for driver updates.